christian7137/SolarCarProject/README.md

-# Solar Car Data Acquisition and Display Project

-## Display System Documentation

-### Configuring a Raspberry Pi
+# Raspberry Pi Configuration

 In the Raspberry Pi terminal,
 *	git clone https://github.com/christian7137/SolarCarProject.git
 *	cd SolarCarProject
 * 	chmod +x sysinit
 * 	./sysinit {pit|car}

 If the 'pit' argument is used, InfluxDB and Grafana should be installed and running upon boot.
 Next, configure InfluxDB settings.
-To do this, proceed on to <b>Setting up an InfluxDB Database</b>.
+To do this, proceed on to <b>Display Side Configuration</b>.
+If the 'car' argument is used, CAN should be installed and ready to run using the svtcan program upon boot.
+See the README inside 'Acquisition/CAN' for more details.

+## Display Side Configuration

 ### Setting up an InfluxDB database
 After successful installation of InfluxDB, connect to the InfluxDB command line interface and create users and databases as needed.
 The following steps will create one database `my_db` and an `admin` user as well as a `grafana` user.
 The grafana user will only be allowed to read data from `my_db`.
 This configuration is required to use the existing display-side python script.